National Archives at Seattle: Proposed closure and replacement

 The facility was temporarily closed to the public on March 23, 2020, due to the COVID-19 pandemic.
 The planned full closure was challenged by Ferguson in a set of Freedom of Information Act lawsuits filed against NARA, the Office of Management and Budget, and the General Services Administration.
 In January 2021, the state governments of Washington and Oregon, joined by 28 tribes, filed a lawsuit against the federal government to halt the facility's closure following a notice from NARA that it intended to accelerate the sale process.
 On February 12, a preliminary injunction to block the sale was granted by U.S. District Court Judge John Coughenour.
 The Office of Management and Budget withdrew their approval of the facility's closure on April 8, citing the Biden administration's policy on tribal consultation.
 NARA announced that they would find a solution for the long-term storage of the records, stating that their "longstanding concerns with the building conditions" were not resolved with the decision.

-In October 2023, Archivist of the United States Colleen Joy Shogan revealed plans to replace the facility during an interview with KIRO Newsradio.
-The 2024 federal budget included $9 million allocated towards the planning and design of a new NARA facility in the Seattle area.
-A permanent location has not been determined.
+In October 2023, Archivist of the United States Colleen Joy Shogan revealed plans to replace the facility during an interview with KIRO Newsradio, saying the agency was "moving forward with plans to build a new facility in the Seattle area for the National Archives," with funding in "the Fiscal Year 2024 appropriations legislation once it’s passed.".
+The 2024 federal budget included $9 million allocated towards the planning and design of a new NARA facility in the Seattle area, which was described by Deputy Archivist of the United States Jay Bosanko as "a very large project...the largest and most visible project that we’re working with GSA on at this time."
+In June 2026, an internal email sent to National Archives staff, by agency Chief Operating Officer Jay Trainer, stated that the agency would be "begin moving records out" of the Seattle facility, with archival and permanent records remaining there until a "suitable replacement facility is identified," with a contract awarded for a new archival facility, within the city of Seattle, in summer 2026.
+The agency added that temporary records will be "shipped to other locations" and the process of moving to a new location may take "two to three years," with the General Services Administration estimating that a new facility "will be complete in spring 2032."